 Understanding Your 5071C Letter

-This letter tells you that the IRS received a tax return with your name and/or social security number and needs to verify your identity.
+The IRS received a tax return with your name and/or social security number and needs to verify your identity.
 See "Understanding your 4883C" letter for details.

 This contact information is only for taxpayers who received Letter 5071C.
 The toll-free number and website are for identity verification only.
 No other tax-related information, including refund status, is available.